ehuaurora/ehuaurora/README.md

-I am Hanzhang Hu and I also go by the name "Echo".
-I work at the perception team of Aurora for its autonomous vehicles.
+I am Hanzhang Echo Hu.
+I work in the autonomous driving company Aurora Inc, on perception and planning problems.